 At this point, cycling off from the pre-workout to allow your system to flush itself and lower its natural tolerance are the only ways to return to normal.

 You can also overuse the individual ingredients.
 For example, a high dosage of caffeine from energy drinks or amino acids in other dietary supplements can lead to the skin-crawling effect of beta-alanine while you attempt to improve performance output.

 Related Article - Is Pre-Workout Addictive?
-(What It Is and How It Can Happen)

 5. Poor Product Quality